Artchibald/FEM-js-basics/README.md

 ## Functions

 all before was procedural programming.
 Everything this way is crappy.
+Generally variables are nouns (John jane) and functions are verbs "greet".

 ```
 function addTwo(number) {